Gucci's Digital Show Was Anything But Traditional

-Prada produced five short films under the title "The Show That Never Happened" for Miuccia’s swan song as solo creative director, while Jacquemus transported us once again to the dreamy fields of France, this time a wheat crop just outside of Paris.
+Prada produced five short films under the title ‘The Show That Never Happened’ for Miuccia’s swan song as solo creative director, while Jacquemus transported us once again to the dreamy fields of France, this time a wheat crop just outside of Paris.
 For Gucci's Alessandro Michele, though, giving his fans a 360° digital experience is familiar territory.
-For fall '20, just weeks before the World Health Organization declared the outbreak an international concern back in February, Gucci flipped the traditional show format on its head by turning the typically-off-limits backstage area into the catwalk itself.
+For AW20, just weeks before the World Health Organisation declared the outbreak an international concern back in February, Gucci flipped the traditional show format on its head by turning the typically-off-limits backstage area into the catwalk itself.

 Advertisement

-Michele has seemingly been one step ahead of the world’s changing moods throughout lockdown.
-The brand’s pre-fall '20 campaign, "So Deer To Me," saw models frolicking in parks with woodland creatures, as close as high fashion could come in predicting our lockdown desires to reconnect with nature via gardening and government-sanctioned daily walks.
-Now, it appears as though the creative director’s newfound return to wholesome pursuits has gone one step further.
-While we've been busy with our lockdown habits of baking bread, embracing cottagecore, and growing courgettes on our window sills, Michele has been creating the brand's spring '21 show.
-Named "An Unrepeatable Ritual" and concluding the narrative arc following on from last season, it's Michele's way of inviting us into Gucci’s very own secret garden.
+Michele has seemingly been one step ahead of the world’s changing moods during lockdown.
+The brand’s Pre-Fall 2020 campaign, ‘So Deer To Me,’ saw models frolicking in parks with woodland creatures, as close as high fashion could come in predicting our lockdown desires to reconnect with nature via gardening and government-sanctioned daily walks.
+Now, it appears as though the creative director’s new-found return to wholesome pursuits has gone one step further.
+While we've been busy with our lockdown habits of baking bread, embracing cottagecore, and growing courgettes on our window sills, Michele has been creating the brand's next collection.
+Named 'Epilogue' and concluding the narrative arc following on from last season's ‘An Unrepeatable Ritual’, it's Michele's way of inviting us into Gucci’s very own secret garden.

-"Epilogue," unfolded today at Rome’s gilded and golden late-Mannerist Palazzo Sacchetti.
-A live stream began Friday morning, giving the brand’s devotees a glimpse of the pre-show behind-the-scenes action — “a visual narrative feature,” or, the mechanics of the collection’s lookbook shoot.
-This season Michele’s own Gucci design team modeled the collection, both a smart way to avoid putting working models in potential danger and to encourage us to remember the human effort behind the clothes we love.
-In the grand rooms, we saw his team having their hair and makeup done, photographers setting up shoot angles, and showrunners putting the final props in place; outside in the romantic gardens, a scene not unlike a Beatrix Potter story unfolded: rafts of ducks squawked, models lay down in blankets of flowerbeds, and giant vegetables were strewn across the paths.
+Unfolding today at Rome’s gilded and golden late-Mannerist Palazzo Sacchetti, a live stream began at 7am this morning, giving the brand’s devotees a glimpse of the pre-show behind-the-scenes action and the mechanics of the collection’s advertising campaign.
+This season Michele’s own Gucci design team modelled the collection, both a smart way to avoid putting working models in potential danger, and to encourage us to remember the human effort behind the clothes we love.
+In the grand rooms we saw his team having their hair and makeup done, photographers setting up shoot angles, and showrunners putting the final props in place; outside in the romantic gardens, a scene not unlike a Beatrix Potter story unfolded: rafts of ducks squawked, models lay down in blankets of flowerbeds, and giant vegetables were strewn across the paths.
 Everyone wore face coverings and PPE, reminding us that, even in the most dream-like setting, the New Normal™ will always be shrouded by the threat of the virus.
-Soon after, the livestream flickered into action, taking us from bucolic escape to retro techscape: after a digitally-manipulated voice read the show notes to us, Michele appeared to say:
+Around 1pm, the livestream flickered into action, taking us from bucolic escape to retro techscape: after a digitally-manipulated voice read the show notes to us, Michele appeared to say:

 Advertisement